If you want to know how to choose the best homeschool math curriculum for your child, you’re in the right place.

 - I’ll also discuss strengths of the ADHD Brain & more.

 If you’re an ADHDer like myself, feel free to use the table of contents to skip to sections of interest.
 I totally get it and won’t be offended.

 1. Learning Styles & Wiring Should Drive Educational Planning

-Diversity of learning styles, cognitive differences, and specific life circumstances impact the learning experience of each student.
+Diversity of learning styles, learning differences, and specific life circumstances impact the learning experience of each child.

 Kids with ADHD, Autism, dyslexia and other outside-the-box learning styles are often served very well when homeschooled.

-Ultimately, homeschooling allows the parent-teacher to choose the best teaching materials based upon their child’s unique needs.
+Ultimately, homeschooling allows you to choose the best materials based on your child’s unique needs.